Dndubussa/blinno-app/CLICKPESA_INTEGRATION.md

-# Click Pesa Payment Gateway Integration

-This document describes the Click Pesa payment gateway integration for the BLINNO platform.

 ## Overview

-Click Pesa is a Tanzanian payment gateway that enables secure payments via mobile money (M-Pesa, Tigo Pesa, Airtel Money) and other payment methods.
+Click Pesa is a payment gateway that enables secure payments via mobile money and other payment methods.
 This integration allows users to pay for orders directly through the platform.

 ## Setup Instructions